-- Performance of the Senior Management.- The performance was evaluated based on the financial results and compliance with the personal objectives set within their responsibilities with the company.
+- 1. Performance of the Senior Management.- The performance was evaluated based on the financial results and compliance with the personal objectives set within their responsibilities with the company.
 Based on the evaluations carried out by the Human Resources department, it was evidenced that the Senior Management's performance was satisfactory.
-Consequently, they received a performance bonus (variable compensation) according to the Policies set forth by the own company. - Compensation of Senior Management.- The aggregate compensation paid to the Chief Executive Officer and other Executive Officers during the 2015 year was reviewed and it is within the market value, against companies comparable to the Company, and is in line with the Compensation Policies set forth by the company. - Waivers.- During the reporting term, the Board of Directors did not grant any waiver for any director, executive officer or other person in a position of command to benefit from business opportunities which correspond to the Company or its subsidiaries for themselves or for third parties. - 4.
-Material Operations.
-The Committee has been informed by the management and independent auditors of the material operations with related parties, same which have been disclosed in the notes of the financial statements of the Company for the reporting term.
+Consequently, they received a performance bonus (variable compensation) according to the Policies set forth by the own company. - Compensation of Senior Management.
+The aggregate compensation paid to the Chief Executive Officer and other Executive Officers during the 2016 year was reviewed and it is within the market value, against companies comparable to the Company, and is in line with the Compensation Policies set forth by the company. - Additionally, the Committee reviewed the Succession Plan for the Senior Management, including the Internal Corporate Talent Development Plan for the companies comprising the group. - Waivers.- During the reporting term, the Board of Directors did not grant any waiver for any director, executive officer or other person in a position of command to benefit from business opportunities which correspond to the Company or its subsidiaries for themselves or for third parties. - 4.
+Material Operations.- The Committee has been informed by the management and independent auditors of the material operations with related parties, same which have been disclosed in the notes of the financial statements of the Company for the reporting term. - 5.
+Miscellaneous Issues.
+The Committee noted the Policy on Fraud Prevention and the creation of the Anti-Fraud Committee of the Company.